What is Transaction Risk?

 To mitigate the effects of transaction risk, some precautions each party of the deal can take include the following mitigation techniques.
 These methods used for transaction risk management are often included in transaction contract clauses or within the deal process.

 In a fluctuating interest rate environment, companies often look to refinance their debt when interest rates are declining.
-Debt refinancing allows companies to reduce their debt obligations and to borrow with more attractive rates.
-To ensure that a party is eligible for refinancing, the borrowing party can include renegotiation clauses in their contracts that allow for refinancing adjustments when there have been notable interest rate changes.
+Debt refinancing allows companies to reduce their debt obligations and to borrow at more attractive rates.
+To ensure that a party is eligible for refinancing, the borrowing party can include renegotiation clauses in their contracts that allow for refinancing adjustments when notable interest rate changes.

 To reduce the possibility of the counterparty defaulting on their contractual obligations, parties will undergo an extensive due diligence process to assess various components of the transaction before coming to an agreement.
 In situations where the counterparty has a higher risk of defaulting, the purchasing party may place a default risk premium into the transaction agreement to create an incentive for taking on more risk.